-Due to the pandemic, this year’s back-to-school will be unlike any other.
-Schools will be implementing new measures to limit the spread of COVID-19.
-While these measures are intended to curb infection, they can also help to reduce the risk of allergic reactions.
+With the pandemic, there are some things to keep in mind as your child heads back-to-school.
+Schools will be continuing to implement measures to limit the spread of COVID-19, and while these measures are intended to curb infection, they can also help to reduce the risk of allergic reactions.

 Changes to daily routines to keep students and staff safe at school are the same measures which can help students with food allergy manage their condition, such as: